Amelia5p/YogaWithBilly/README.md

 ### Book a class page

-The book a class page has the same background as the About me page for consistency in the styling, the page consists of a simple-to-use form that has no uneccesary questions.
+The book a class page has the same background as the About me page for consistency in the styling, the page consists of a simple-to-use form that has no unnecessary questions.
 There are clear prompts shown to the user if they don't enter the required information before submitting.
 Once the user has submited the form they are redirected to a 'thank you' page which enhances the user's experience.

 ![Book a class page](assets/images/readme-images/bookaclass-readme.png)